erikh/gdocs-export/README.md

-# Export Google Docs to Markdown, and more
+# Export Google Docs to Markdown, HTML, and more

 In this repository lives the `gdexport` command which will fetch Google Docs by URL and attempt to convert them to Markdown or just download them in the JSON representation that Google docs provides.

 The formatting is not perfect yet and may not be for some time.
-This is still an early alpha work.
+This is still a beta work.

 ## Installation